twosdai/twosdai/README.md

 Hacker at heart, Software Engineer

 Currently building a Cloud based billing system. https://paigo.tech
-Feel free to send me cool projects or code you like: daniel.wasserlauf@gmail.com
+Feel free to send me cool projects or code you like: daniel.wasserlauf@paigo.tech

 <!---